bihealth/seasnap-pipeline/documentation/tmod.md

 formats, including RDS, CSV files and more.
 The tmod facility in sea-snap will import these files and run the analysis accordingly.

-Each database, including the default ones (tmod and msigdb) will require some kind of a minimal setup, described further in the document.
+Each database, including the default ones (tmod, cell signatures and msigdb) will require some kind of a minimal setup, described further in the document.